jacobpatterson1549/nate-mlb/README.md

 * **DATABASE_URL** The server expects the DATABASE_URL environment variable to contain the dataSourceName.
 See [Database Setup](sql/README.md). **REQUIRED**
 * **ADMIN_PASSWORD** The administrator password to edit years/players/friends on the site.
 * **APPLICATION_NAME** The name of the application server to display to users  Visible on the site and on exports.
+* **PLAYER_TYPES** A csv whitelist of player type ids to use.
+If present, limits player types and sport types to the selected player types.
+For example, if the variable is `4,5`, only player types nflTeam and nflQB and sport type nfl will be shown

 ### Compile and run server
 Two ways to compile and run the server are listed below.